prof-rossetti/my-first-nodejs-app/DATABASE.md

 ## Setup

+### Google Cloud Project

+Visit the [Google Cloud Console](https://console.cloud.google.com).
+Create a new project, and name it.
+After it is created, select it from the project selection dropdown menu.

-### Firebase Setup
+### Firebase Project

-Visit https://console.firebase.google.com/ to **create a new Firebase project**.
+Visit the [Google Firebase Console](https://console.firebase.google.com/) to create a new Firebase project.
 When you create the project:

+  1. Select the Google Cloud project you just created from the dropdown.
+  2. Enable Google Analytics.
+  3. Configure Google Analytics:
      1. Choose an existing Google Analytics account or create a new one.
-  2. Enable the setting to automatically create a new property in this account.
+     2. Automatically create a new property in this account.

-Click the gear icon to visit the "Project Settings" page, locate the "Your Apps" section, and **create a Web App**, or use an existing one.
-When you create the app,  you'll see its **Firebase SDK credentials**.
-Use these values for the `FIREBASE_` environment variables (see "Environment Variables" section below).

-> FYI: you can find the credentials anytime by visiting the app's settings page, finding the "Firebase SDK snippet", and clicking "Config".

 ### Firestore Database Setup